VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 }
 ```

-Finally, we will change the message printed to the screen by modifying the method `TitleScreenState::print`.
+Finally, we will change the message printed to the screen by modifying the method `TitleScreenState::print` to look as follows:

 ```cpp
 void TitleScreenState::print()